Calcium: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 What happens if I have too little calcium?

 Diets low in calcium are particularly harmful to the health of our bones.
-Bone is living tissue that is constantly being broken down and replaced with calcium.
+Bone is a living tissue that is constantly being broken down and replaced with calcium.
 To keep this process balanced, we need to get enough calcium from our diets to replace what’s lost throughout our life.
 Plus, when we don’t have enough calcium in our diets, our bodies pull calcium out of our bones to keep the levels of this mineral in our blood and muscles at a normal level.
 Over time, this can reduce our bone mass and cause our bones to become weak.

 In children, calcium deficiency increases the risk of rickets, a disease that makes the bones softer and weak.
 If it sets at an early age, it causes stunted growth and the bowing of long bones.